 According to the Concussion Legacy Foundation, concussions are “caused by a bump, blow, or jolt to the head or by a hit to the body that causes the head and brain to move rapidly back and forth.”
 This rapid movement causes the brain to slam into the skull’s sides, stretching and damaging brain cells.
 This damage can affect various brain functions, and there are some serious health risks associated, depending on how severe the damage.

 Sports-related concussions are some of the most common brain injuries.
 The CDC estimates there are anywhere between 1.6 and 3.8 million sports-related concussions each year.
-Most of these injuries occurring in children who participate in sports.
+Most of these injuries occur in children who participate in sports.
 In fact, because of their weaker neck muscles and developing brains, adolescents are at a higher risk for concussions, especially if they start playing sports at an early age.
 Concussions can happen at any point during practice or competition.
 According to a 2019 study from the Journal of Pediatrics, 36% of reported high school concussions occurred during practice, with Cheerleaders experiencing the most during practice over competitions.

 Falls are particularly common for small children and the elderly.
 In children, TBIs are the number one reason for emergency room visits for those between the ages of 0-14.
 However, it’s important to note that while they are the leading cause of ER visits, they are not the leading cause of TBI-related deaths.